What is a Cruise Ship Pilot? And What Do They Do?

 After meeting the bridge team, the port pilot presents their plan for the passage.

-They discuss the route, weather conditions, tides, wind, clearance, traffic, hazards, and any other important information.
+They discuss the route, weather conditions, tides, wind, clearance, traffic, hazards, and other important information.

 The captain and pilot compare plans to determine the best course.
 The process is known as the “Master Pilot Exchange.”